band/salamander/README.md

 	- each LLM does require an API key

+	- `-h` or `--help` provides argument descriptions

 - `salamander.py` is the original program written to provide OpenAI text output in response to an input file that contains some prompt text.

 - `gecko.py` is a similar program that uses Anthropic's Claude-3-sonnet model.
+Specify a model name ("opus", "sonnet", "haiku") with the `-m` argument.

 - `iguana.py` uses Google's Gemini-Pro model.